-10 Suggestions for Living Within Your Means
+10 Tips to Help You Live Within Your Means

 If you spent more than you intended on holiday shopping or accidentally splurged while you were on vacation, it may be time to take another look at your budget.
 When you're overspending on a regular basis, taking time to sit down and focus on living within your means is important to manage your stress and set yourself up for financial success.
 Here are 10 helpful tips on how to live within your means.

 1. Set Your Budget